Music

 Admission Requirements for High School and Transfer Students

-Students who intend to major in music (BM, BA or BME Degrees) should have requisite performance abilities, prior applied training and music experience, as well as music reading skills.
-(For students entering the BA in Music Technology, review admission requirements under that degree title) Acceptance into the BA, BM or BME degrees is determined by a performance audition on the primary instrument or voice.
+Students who intend to major in music (BA or BM Degrees) should have requisite performance abilities, prior applied training and music experience, as well as music reading skills.
+(For students entering the BA in Music Technology, review admission requirements under that degree title) Acceptance into the BA, or BM degrees is determined by a performance audition on the primary instrument or voice.
 Students intending to enroll as music majors are invited to submit the talent scholarship application found on the Music Program home page.
-Students contact the Music Program Director to schedule a performance audition and receive advising for course plans and schedules.
+Once your scholarship application is received, students are contacted to schedule a performance audition and receive advising for course plans and schedules.
 (Note: All music majors/minors are assigned a music advisor, which is in addition to their General Education advisor.)
 This applies to all new students, both freshmen and transfers.

 Students transferring from community colleges should refer to the EWU Transfer Guide.
 All transfers should have been enrolled in a major ensemble (band, orchestra, or choir) and in applied music lessons on their primary instrument every term of attendance during their two-year (AA or AFA) program.
 Each transfer student will be administered a theory placement exam before classes begin.
 In some instances, students may be required to repeat certain theory classes in order to assure success in the university music program.
 In addition, incoming freshmen and transfer students are required to perform a piano placement exam (with the exception of piano performance majors) in order to be placed in the correct piano class sequence.
 Students with proficient piano skills may be placed in Honors Keyboard for one term to ensure success in completing the Piano Proficiency Exam.
 Transfer students may transfer a maximum of 90 credits.